JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 zephyr_stm32f4_disco:
 ```

-The set of targets of Kotlin/Native compiler depends on the host operating system.
+The set of targets for the Kotlin/Native compiler depends on the host operating system.
-We may specify target explicitly with `-target <name>` argument.
+We may specify a target explicitly with a `-target <name>` argument.
 The default target
 is highlighted with `(default)` and used if no `-target` argument was
 specified.

 ## Building for a Specific Platform

 Let's create a sample Kotlin/Native program and save it as `main.kt`.
-You may see the previous tutorial
+You may want to have a look at the tutorial
 [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#creating-hello-kotlin) for more details.

 ```kotlin